 Research background

-This study focused on the impact of Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) on the severity and outcomes of coronavirus disease 2019 (COVID-19) hospitalizations.
+This study focused on the impact of metabolic dysfunction-associated steatotic liver disease (MASLD) on the severity and outcomes of coronavirus disease 2019 (COVID-19) hospitalizations.
 MASLD, formerly known as nonalcoholic fatty liver disease, is becoming increasingly prevalent and has been linked to more severe infectious diseases.

 Research motivation